 The news hit the headlines last week.
 British department store Debenhams is to feature the Islamic clothing line Aab.
-Unless you are of the far right (and/or completely stupid) and think this is part of some ploy for Islam to take over Europe, most people reacted positively at the news, arguing that this will make Islamic clothing more accessible to those who wish to wear it.
+Other than those of the far right, who claimed this is part of some ploy for Islam to take over Europe, most people reacted positively at the news, arguing that this will make Islamic clothing more accessible to those who wish to wear it.
 There is also the argument that increased representation of Muslims in the fashion world will work against those who desire to construct Islam as something alien, and highlight how underneath the veil, there are real women.

 This is the latest in a series of steps taken over the past few years that have integrated Muslim women’s clothing into mainstream fashion.
 Whether it was Dolce and Gabbana launching their Ramadan collection of abayas in 2016, H&M hiring a hijabi model, the numerous hijabi youtubers that have set up their own businesses, Islamic fashion shows or even the 2013 viral Mipsterz videos that drew attention to the upcoming generation of Muslim women, the idea of “Islamic fashion” is not unsurprising.

-Firstly, I don’t think its any secret that the hijab has changed.
-We’ll save the details of what the Muslim woman’s dress-code actually consists of for another day, but safe to say, the guidelines of the headscarf (khimar) and the outer abayah/jilbab have been set out for us.
+Firstly, it is hardly a secret that the hijab has changed.
+We’ll save the details of what the Muslim woman’s dress-code actually consists of for another day, but safe to say, the guidelines of the headscarf (khimar) and the outer abayah/jilbab have been laid out for us in the Islamic texts.
 Its not about wearing all black, its about adhering to the Quranic specification, the Islamic definition of modesty.
 Modesty itself is a relative term.
 In a nudist colony, a bikini would be considered modest.
 And that’s why Allah (swt) has specified what modesty is, and it includes the headscarf and an outer garment that is loose, opaque and covering.
 Many of the clothing marketed explicitly as Islamic do not fit that definition.

 But this is unsurprising, and a sacrifice these industries are happy to make.
 Under a capitalist doctrine where everything is about making money, this has created a market driven standard of what constitutes beauty, and it is this look which is glamorised such that the multibillion dollar fashion and beauty industries have amassed a fortune off the backs of women’s insecurities.

 So given this reality, why are we expected to rejoice at Muslim women now being tied to this exploitative system?
 For this is ultimately a strategy to capitalise on the Muslim market.
 The upcoming generation of Muslims in the West are wealthier than their parents, and relatively untapped in regards to demographic specific products.
 So it is unsurprising that the standards of hijab have fallen when it comes to “modest” fashion wear; these businesses are primarily governed by popular demand, not the Islamic specification.
-I mean, isn’t it also a bit suspicious that whilst the media & Western governments are intolerant of the niqab and forms of hijab they view as “extreme” and contrary to their values, they are happy to promote “Muslim fashion”?
-Clearly there is some benefit they wish to derive from this promotion, not because they actually want to encourage real diversity.
+Is it not also a bit suspicious that whilst the media & Western governments are intolerant of the niqab and forms of hijab they view as “extreme” and contrary to their values, they are happy to promote “Muslim fashion”?
+Clearly there is some benefit they wish to derive from this promotion, rather than an attempt at endorsing real diversity.

 But again, the idea of Muslim fashion, as an industry, goes against the very nature of what the hijab came to achieve; to ensure that women are not judged on their external appearance, but on their capabilities.
 By covering a woman’s hair and body, it takes her sexuality out of the public sphere and reserves it for those she chooses to reveal it to in her private life.
 This leaves nothing left for others to judge her by expect what she says and what she does, and today, leaves big businesses unable to control her by exaggerating her insecurities and then posing their products as the answer to her lack of confidence.